 Different from Yin, where postures are held for a longer period and are typically seated or reclined, Yang Yoga is an upward practice, comprising of more standing postures.
 This practice, related to the stars, would be considered a solar, or sun practice.

 Yang styles of yoga would include Vinyasa, Ashtanga, Bikram, or any dynamic class that builds strength and requires active work.

 ● Improves flexibility and strength

 ● Increases stamina and builds on connection of breath and movement

-As mentioned above, one does not exist without the other—there is no yin without yang.
+As mentioned above, one does not exist without the other.

 This is important because it represents a balancing of the material energies.
-By incorporating a mix of yin and yang practices, you get both the physical exertion and exercise as well as the relaxation and recovery.
-It’s almost like you get to work out in a yang practice and work in in a yin practice!
+By incorporating a mix of both practices, you get both physical exertion and exercise as well as relaxation and recovery.
+It’s almost like you get to work out during a yang practice and work in during a yin practice!